CalmSystem/walos/README.md

 # walos

 WebAssembly Language based Operating System is a toy OS using the [Language-based System](https://en.wikipedia.org/wiki/Language-based_system) approach.
 Unlike generalist OS, walos ignores hardware protection (Ring0, single address space).
 This idea simplifies the system architecture and improves performance by avoiding context switching.
+On the downside, the OS is not protected against CPU side-channel attacks.

-Processes and drivers are [WASM](https://webassembly.org/) binary converted to sandboxed during runtime.
-By avoiding hardware protection toggle, syscalls are simple function calls triggered using interfaces like [WASI](https://wasi.dev/).
+Processes and drivers *(services)* are [WASM](https://webassembly.org/) binary executed by design in a sandboxed environment.
+By avoiding hardware protection, syscalls are simple function calls triggered using interfaces like [WASI](https://wasi.dev/).
 So drivers can be implemented in any language targeting WebAssembly.

 ## Built With